hemerajs/hemera/docs/logging.md

 ## Pretty logs

-Pretty logging is disabled by default you can enable it with `prettyLog` option.
+Pretty logging is disabled by default but you can enable it with `prettyLog` option.
 Before you can use it you have install the [`pino-pretty`](https://github.com/pinojs/pino-pretty) package.

 ```
 npm install --save-dev pino-pretty